stratosphereips/StratosphereLinuxIPS/docs/flowalerts.md

 - Ignore WPAD domain from Windows
 - Ignore domains without a TLD such as the Chrome test domains.

+Slips doesn't detect 'DNS resolutions without a connection' when running on an interface except for when it's done by this instance's own IP and only after 5 minutes has passed to avoid false positives (assuming the connection did happen and yet to be logged).

 ## Connection to unknown ports